miguelrferreiraf/miguelrferreiraf/README.md

   <div align="center"><img src=https://upload.wikimedia.org/wikipedia/en/8/8c/Mircea.eliade.jpg alt="Mircea Eliade"></div>

 Do you know this guy?
 Is ***Mircea Eliade***.
 The second Jung.
 I love both.
 Jung fought in the psychological field.
 Eliade, on religion.
 The enemy was the question: why do we think, act and behave like we do?
 Why do we constitute culture, sing 🎵, paint 🖌️ or dance 💃?
-You may not understand why this has anything to do with programming but we haven't never in history been so distant from our natural origins, **for the code we're programming are now programming us**.
+You may not understand why this has anything to do with programming but we haven't never in history been so distant from our natural origins, **for the code we're programming are now programming us!!**:rage1::rage3::gobersek:.

 That's why I really love studying religion, culture and history.
 It turns me even into a better programmer.
 For I'm worried what could we reach with our progress and what may we lose.